projectcalico/calico-neutron/doc/source/devref/l3_only_networks.rst

 The question then arises: isn't the Calico use case just the same as the large deployers?
 Or if not, how does it differ?

-In summary, based on the detailed analysis below, I think that they are indeed the same, so far as the desired connectivity and IP addressing semantics are concerned, and hence that this document's proposal is useful for the large deployer use case as well.
+My view, presented in detail just below, is that they are indeed the same, so far as the desired connectivity and IP addressing semantics are concerned, and hence that this document's proposal is useful for the large deployer use case as well.

 In more detail...
 ~~~~~~~~~~~~~~~~~